 Can a 473,000 m² colossus float over 160 meters above the ground with no visible supports?

-In Beijing, the CCTV Tower headquarters decided to break the sacred rule of the skyscraper: verticality as the only path to success.
+In Beijing, the CCTV Tower headquarters decided to shatter the sacred rule of the skyscraper: the tradition of verticality as the only path to success.
 It is not a tower; it is a continuous three-dimensional loop that folds upon itself at impossible angles, creating a 75-meter cantilever that defies gravity.

-A Duel of Geniuses: Where "Delirium" Found Logic
+The Duel of Geniuses: Where "Delirium" met Logic

-The structure of the CCTV wasn't born from software, but from a unique intellectual symbiosis between two brilliant minds: architect Rem Koolhaas (OMA) and structural engineer Cecil Balmond (Arup).
+The structure of the CCTV was not born from software, but from a unique intellectual symbiosis between two brilliant minds who challenged architectural tradition: architect Rem Koolhaas (OMA) and structural engineer Cecil Balmond (Arup).

-We are not designing a shape, we are designing a system of forces. — Cecil Balmond.
+We are not designing a form, we are designing a system of forces. — Cecil Balmond.

 The Invisible Enemy: Thermal Expansion